-We have audited the accompanying Special Purpose Ind AS Financial Statements of Bizdent Devices Private Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2022, Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes in Equity and the Cash Flow Statement for the year then ended, and notes to the Special Purpose Ind AS Financial Statements, including a summary of material accounting policies and other explanatory information and disclosure (collectively referred to as the "Special Purpose Ind AS Financial Statements").
-The Special Purpose Ind AS Financial Statements have been prepared by the Management of the Company and approved by the Board of Directors of the Company in accordance with the basis and purpose set out in Note 2.1 to the Special Purpose Ind AS Financial Statements.
+We have audited the accompanying Special Purpose Financial Statements of Bizdent Devices Private Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2023, Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes in Equity and the Cash Flow Statement for the year then ended, and notes to the Special Purpose Financial Statements, including a summary of material accounting policies and other explanatory information and disclosure (collectively referred to as the "Special Purpose Financial Statements").
+The Special Purpose Financial Statements have been prepared by the Management of the Company and approved by the Board of Directors of the Company in accordance with the recognition and measurement principles of Indian Accounting Standards prescribed under section 133 of the Act read with Companies (Indian Accounting Standards) Rules, 2015, as amended ("Ind AS") and other recognised accounting principles generally accepted in India.

-In our opinion and to the best of our information and according to the explanations given to us, the accompanying Special Purpose Ind AS Financial Statements of the Company for the year ended March 31, 2022, are prepared in all material aspects, in accordance with the basis set out in Note 2.1 to the Special Purpose Ind AS Financial Statements.
+In our opinion and to the best of our information and according to the explanations given to us, the accompanying Special Purpose Financial Statements of the Company for the year ended March 31, 2023, are prepared in all material aspects, in accordance with the recognition and measurement principles Indian Accounting Standards and other recognised accounting principles generally accepted in India.